 Favorite Christmas performances are happening in Philadelphia this winter.

-George Balanchine’s The Nutcracker has been a fixture of the holidays in Philadelphia for years.
-The story of Marie’s fantastic adventures with Sugar Plum Fairies and more told through ballet runs December 8-30, 2023 at Philadelphia Ballet.
+George Balanchine’s The Nutcracker has been a fixture of the holidays for years.
+The story of Clara’s fantastic adventures with Sugar Plum Fairies and more told through ballet runs December 9-29, 2024 at Philadelphia Ballet.
 Tickets for opening night start at just $10.

 The Philadelphia Orchestra also has a season full of music to enjoy with shows at the Kimmel Cultural Campus.
-You can watch The Nightmare Before Christmas or the Christmas classic Elf as the Orchestra plays the full score along with the film.
+You can watch The Muppet Christmas Carol as the Orchestra plays the full score along with the film and see the Orchestra’s renowned conductor Yannick Nézet-Séguin conduct Yannick’s Holiday Mixtape in Concert.
 There are also two performances of Handel’s Messiah, a seasonal favorite, and The Glorious Sound of Christmas.

 Check out the Christmas pop-up bars